 Applications for Social Security disability benefits are filed at the claimant's local SSA field office or online.
 The application is forwarded to the DDD for development, assessment, and determination of medical eligibility in accordance with Social Security regulations.
 All relevant medical evidence is procured from the claimant's medical sources.
 If the medical evidence is insufficient for a determination, the DDD will arrange for a consultative examination targeted to the claimant's alleged disability.
 The claimant is also contacted for detailed information on activities of daily living, clarification of symptoms, work history, and other pertinent information.
-After the claim file is documented and a determination of medical eligibility is made, DDD prepares and releases notification of technical (non-medical) eligibility and processing for any benefits due the claimant.38
+After the claim file is documented and a determination of medical eligibility is made, DDD prepares and releases notification of denial to the claimant, or the claim file is returned to the SSA for a final determination of technical (non-medical) eligibility and processing for any benefits due the claimant.38